nitrictech/docs/docs/faq.md

 ## Do I need to deploy to a cloud to test my applications?

-Nope, the Nitric CLI can run applications for dev and testing directly on your machine.
+Nope, the Nitric CLI can run applications for development and testing directly on your machine.

 ## Other programming languages